diffplug/blowdryer/README.md

 `Blowdryer.immutableUrl` (TODO, link to javadoc) returns a `File` containing the downloaded content of the given URL.
 It's on you to guarantee that the content of that URL is immutable.

-When you setup the blowdryer plugin in your `settings.gradle`, you're telling blowdryer what URL scheme to use when resolving a call to `Blowdryer.file` (TODO, link to javadoc), for example:
+When you setup the Blowdryer plugin in your `settings.gradle`, you're telling Blowdryer what URL scheme to use when resolving a call to `Blowdryer.file` (TODO, link to javadoc), for example:

 ```java
 //blowdryer {